lanakin/NanoJokes/README.md

 ### Step 4: Add Functional Tests

-Add code to test that your Async task successfully retrieves a non-empty string.
+Add code to com.udacity.gradle.builditbigger.test that your Async task successfully retrieves a non-empty string.
 For a refresher on setting up Android tests, check out demo 4.09.

 ### Step 5: Add a Paid Flavor